DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 ### ItemDescriptionExtension

-It is an extension that enables you to set a description for each dashboard item.
+This extension enables you to set a description for each dashboard item.
 The dashboard item description is displayed when you hover the info button in the item's caption.

 Overview: